How Banks Handle Multi-Trustee Accounts

 When a deposit is made in a bank in the name of two or more persons as trustees and a check is drawn upon the trust account by any trustee or trustees authorized by the other trustee or trustees to draw checks upon the trust account, neither the payee nor other holder nor the bank is bound to inquire whether it is a breach of trust to authorize such trustee or trustees to draw checks upon the trust account, and is not liable unless the circumstances be such that the action of the payee or other holder or the bank amounts to bad faith.

 A.R.S. § 14-7509This protection keeps banking transactions moving efficiently.
-Without it, every check drawn by a co-trustee could trigger a compliance investigation, slowing down routine trust administration.
+Without it, every check drawn by a co-trustee could trigger a compliance investigation.
+That would slow down routine trust administration for families managing assets through a shared trust.

 The Bad Faith Exception